How Holvi turned customer learnings into action – and how you can do the same.

 While gathering feedback from customers used to prove quite difficult, in this data-rich era the problem can often be too much data.
-When there’s tons of feedback and data to analyse, companies need to find new ways to organise research and use metrics, such as NPS, the right way.
+When there’s tons of feedback and data to analyze, companies need to find new ways to organize research and use metrics, such as NPS, the right way.

 Jarno Nousiainen, Holvi’s User Research Lead, shares how Holvi uses NPS and automated customer feedback analysis to get actionable results and reveals his best tips to help you do the same.

 Since its introduction by Rehichheld in 2003, the net promoter score (NPS) has become one of the most important customer satisfaction metrics and has been adopted by many companies to improve their customer understanding and loyalty programs.
 Even though the interest towards the 11-point scale question of “How likely are you to recommend” is not wavering, there is also healthy criticism questioning its value.

 On the positive side, as a single number its easy to follow, its simple to ask and answer, there are benchmarks across all industries, and executives love it.
 Then again, the score doesn’t guarantee loyalty and the number itself doesn’t tell you why you are getting these scores.
 It’s easy to forget customers who fall in the middle, and it’s not a metric that causes or guarantees growth.

 To get real actionable value out of your NPS surveys, you need to ask your respondents why they gave you the scores they did.
 This way, you can analyse the sentiment and gain a more in-depth understanding of positive, neutral and negative answers.
 It takes some manual work, but this way you have more than just a random number in your hands.

 At Holvi, the whole team wants to have a deep understanding of customers’ wishes and pains – and preferably in real time.
 Jarno Nousiainen has a long history of doing just that.
 Originally joining Holvi as a customer support specialist, he believes that it all starts with a solid understanding of people.